 Star Gazing Dark Skies

+Star gazing in Skye and Lochalsh means wishing on a star , moon gazing or simply watching the sun go down with a glass in hand.
 The north west of Scotland has some of the darkest skies in Europe.
-Fancy wishing on a star , moon gazing or simply watching the sun go down with a glass in hand?
 Look no further than Skye and Lochalsh.

 The show starts, as the sun is going down.
 In this part of Scotland, we can experience some spectacular sunsets!
 Great places to watch the sunset include: Neist Point, Talisker Bay, Kilmuir and Trumpan (Waternish).